 - Health and Safety

-- DBS checks are carried out - for all staff (paid and unpaid) who will be working with adults in need of care and support and/or children and for all affiliated outreach/college tutors and therapists
+- DBS checks are carried out - for all staff (paid and unpaid) who will be working with adults in need of care and support and/or children and young people and for all affiliated outreach, services for business, college tutors and therapists.

-- All staff (paid and unpaid) who will be working with adults in need of care and support and/or children will be required to complete the following KWANGO safeguarding e-learning modules at induction:
+- All staff (paid and unpaid) who will be working with adults in need of care and support and/or children and young people will be required to complete Learn Pro safeguarding e-learning modules at induction.